 I am fortunate that the local Brookwood Home Depot store has chosen to partner with the project as well.
 The discount they're offering is generous, but the costs to the project will still be pretty large.
 The structure will need to be sturdy, as it will eventually be holding three people in the astronaut couches and perhaps one more as a photographer.
 The plan is to build it and the couches strong enough to support 3 "astronauts" weighing up to 200 pounds each - that should cover pretty much all kids through high school.
 It will also need to withstand the rigors of transportation.

 Another significant cost component is the switches and electronics.
 I'm designing and building a number of different electronic items to include in the replica.
 Also, the replica will have every single toggle switch, pushbutton switch, rotary switch, and level control that the real CM had (somewhere around 400 switches and controls total).
 The real CM used standard-size toggle switches, but the replica will be using miniature switches for two reasons - cost of course, but also a wedge-shaped extension will be added to the switches to simulate the originals.
 Accurately-scaled extensions on standard switches wasn't feasible, but they work perfectly on miniature switches.
-S&T Geotronics will be 3D printing the extensions.
-S&T Geotronics will also be laser cutting and etching the control panel overlays, such as the test panel they produced here.
+S&T Geotronics is 3D printing the extensions.

 Other planned or proposed interactive features of the replica CM include: